nus-cs2113-AY2021S1/tp/docs/UserGuide.md

     1. A user is considered to spend just right amount of time on a module if the user spends between 70% to 130% of the expected workload.
-For example, if the expected workload is 10 hours, a user is considered to spend just right amount of time on the module if his actual workload is between 7 hours and 13 hours.
+For example, if the expected workload is 10 hours, a user is considered to spend just right amount of time on the module if his actual workload is between 7 hours (inclusive) and 13 hours (exclusive).

 ### 2.1 View help: `help` <a name="help"></a>
 Shows a list of the commands available.